aahadpatel/email-analysis-project/README.md

-# Email Scraper Web App
+# Email Analyzer for Startup Identification

 ## Overview

-The Email Scraper Web App is a powerful tool designed to streamline the process of extracting and analyzing information from emails.
-Built with a Python Flask backend and a React frontend, this application provides a user-friendly interface for scraping emails and processing data efficiently.
+The Email Analyzer is a sophisticated tool designed to help venture capital firms identify potential startup investments by analyzing email communications.
+Built with a Python Flask backend and a React frontend, this application provides a user-friendly interface for processing emails and generating insightful reports.

 ## Features

-- **Email Scraping:** Currently extracts email information from the latest ten emails in your gmail inbox including date, subject, sender, and part of the email body.
-Using GPT to analyze emails.
-In this case, GPT is attempting to determine if our fund has interacted with a startup.
-Output is in a CSV.
-- **Data Extraction:** Automatically parse and organize data into structured formats.
-- **Frontend Interface:** Intuitive React-based UI for easy interaction and visualization of extracted data.
-- **Backend Processing:** Robust Flask-based server handling data extraction and processing tasks.
+- **Email Analysis:** Analyzes emails from your Gmail inbox to identify potential startup companies.
+- **AI-Powered Analysis:** Utilizes OpenAI's GPT-3.5 Turbo to interpret email content and determine if the sender is likely a startup.
+- **Batch Processing:** Efficiently processes multiple emails in batches to optimize performance and cost.
+- **CSV Report Generation:** Outputs results in a CSV format, including key information about identified startups.
+- **Progress Tracking:** Real-time updates on the analysis process through the frontend interface.

 ## Technologies Used

-- **Backend:** Python, Flask
+- **Backend:** Python, Flask, Google Gmail API, OpenAI API
 - **Frontend:** JavaScript, React
-- **Data Storage:** Not storing anything currently!
+- **Data Processing:** AsyncIO for asynchronous operations
+- **AI Model:** OpenAI's GPT-3.5 Turbo

 ## Installation